jongmyung/ar-octopus-replication-tracking/README.md

 ## Notes
 * Currently only working for mysql2 adapter
 * DB user requires to have access `show master status;` and `show slave status;`
+* This statement provides status information about the binary log files of the master or slave.
+It requires either the SUPER or REPLICATION CLIENT privilege.

 ## Install
 Add this line to Gemfile: